intception-code-generator/intception-code-generator.github.io/README.md

 # intception-code-generator.github.io
-This repository contains the code for the Intception project website, a simple front page fot the intception-code-generator organization on github.
+This repository contains the code for the Intception project website, a simple front page for the intception-code-generator organization on github.